ugr-sail/sinergym/docs/source/index.rst

 Projects using Sinergym
 ########################

-The following are some of the projects benefiting from the advantages of Sinergym:
+The following are some of the projects benefiting from the advantages of *Sinergym*:

 - `Demosthen/ActiveRL <https://github.com/Demosthen/ActiveRL>`__
 - `VectorInstitute/HV-Ai-C <https://github.com/VectorInstitute/HV-Ai-C>`__